RicoJia/ricojia.github.io/_posts/2024/2024-11-5-robotics-ROS2-Pubsub-Node.markdown

     - `--symlink-install` allows in-place modifications in `colcon build --packages-select dummy_test --symlink-install`

+Notes:

+- You must install python as a program for ros2 run.
+Otherwise it won't be found

 ## Create a RclCPP Package for Publisher and Subscriber

 ```cpp